IntrovertedCoder/Reactive-Lights/README.md

 # Reactive-Lights
-Audio to logitech rgb lights.
+This is my project to convert audio from the microphone from [VB-Audio-Cable](https://vb-audio.com/Cable/) to logitech keyboard lights.